 The organization was founded a decade earlier by a woman named Karen Olson who was rushing to a business meeting in New Jersey when she passed a homeless woman on the street.
 On impulse, Karen bought her a sandwich.
-The woman, Millie, accepted the sandwich but told Karen also about the profound feelings of diminished self-worth and disconnection that people experiencing homelessness feel.
-Karen felt she could do more for homeless families in her community and approached religious communities about offering meals and hospitality shelter space within their buildings overnight in collaboration with a Day Center that would help with case management during business hours.
+The woman, Millie, accepted the sandwich and also told Karen about the profound feelings of diminished self-worth and disconnection that people experiencing homelessness feel.
+Karen felt she could do more for homeless families in her community.
+She approached religious communities about offering meals and hospitality shelter space within their buildings overnight, in collaboration with a Day Center that would help with case management during business hours.
 The first Interfaith Hospitality Network opened in 1986.
 The organization later changed its name nationally to Family Promise and was awarded one of 21 Points of Light by President and Barbara Bush in 1992.
 Today, there are over 200 Family Promise affiliates nationwide.

 The Interfaith Hospitality Network of Greater Buffalo began doing business as Family Promise of Western New York in 2008.
-Over its twenty-five year history, FPWNY’s community-based model has always been what has distinguished it.
-FPWNY operates by mobilizing existing resources in our community to form a hospitality network which supports the immediate needs of our guests.
+Over its twenty-five year history, FPWNY’s community-based model has been distinguishing.
+FPWNY operates by mobilizing existing resources in the community to form a hospitality network which supports the immediate needs of our guests.
 Because of the value of hospitality found in every religious tradition, our primary partners have always been faith communities.
 In 2018 our hospitality network included over 50 faith communities who supported our program through hospitality, cooking meals, donating goods and offering financial contributions.
 In total, over $336,000 was poured into our program in in-kind goods and labor – which is twice our operating budget!

 What makes Family Promise of WNY unique in this community are the following: